GoogleCloudPlatform/functions-framework-ruby/docs/testing-functions.md

 The Functions Framework provides utility methods that streamline the process of setting up functions and the environment for testing, constructing input parameters, and interpreting results.
-These are available in the {FunctionsFramework::Testing Testing module}.
+These are available in the {FunctionsFramework::Testing} module.
 Generally, you can include this module in your Minitest test class or RSpec describe block.

 ```ruby
 require "minitest/autorun"